Splunk-App-and-TA-development/Splunk_TA_common-viz/README.md

 - https://splunkbase.splunk.com/app/4657/

 ### How to use Flow Map
-A visualization used to show the volume of traffic across links.
+A visualization used to show the volume of traffic across links.<br>
-By default, this addon will normalise the traffic flows so the proportion of traffic can be shown, however this can be disabled.
+By default, this addon will normalise the traffic flows so the proportion of traffic can be shown, however this can be disabled.<br>
 Optionally show marching ants lines to indicate direction.
 Optionally allows embedded HTML which enables endless customisation.
 AKA force-directed or network graph.

 This visualisation expects tabular data, with specific field names.
-There are two kinds of row data that should be supplied: links and nodes.
+There are two kinds of row data that should be supplied: links and nodes.<br>
 The link data is identified by having both a from and to field, or a path field.
 The path field is delimited by three hyphens "---" and can include hops through multiple nodes.
 The node data will have a node field.